Bruce Malcolm – the Codfather

 Dr John Yu

-Polished, highly-educated and with a Doctorate background in biology and plant sciences, John is well-versed with research into water quality and ecology of the Murray-Darling Basin.
+Polished, highly-educated and with a research Doctorate background in biology and plant sciences, John is well-versed with research into freshwater fish in the Murray-Darling Basin.
 Combined with over 20 years of successful entrepreneurial experience in Australia, John is well-equipped to bring Australia’s rising and iconic Murray cod industry to the global stage.

 Looking forward, John hopes that the recognition of the quality of Australia’s native freshwater fish will continue to spread globally, not only in the Asia-Pacific, but to Europe, the Americas and the Middle East as well.